InstaGraM: Instance-level Graph Modeling for Vectorized HD Map Learning: Related Work

-\textbf{Bird's-eye-view Map Segmentation.} To offer a more comprehensive 3D understanding of the vehicle's surroundings, recent studies demonstrate that BEV semantic segmentation is particularly well suited for autonomous driving~\cite{ma2022vision}.
-When only road markings are considered, such representation can easily be obtained via an Inverse Perspective Mapping (IPM) of the image-level segmentation results~\cite{jang2021lane} -- assuming known camera's intrinsics, elevation, and tilt.
-This IPM warping is valid under the planar assumption but is violated for any object above the ground level (e.g., cars and pedestrians) leading to severe perspective distortion in the resulting BEV.
-To avoid such stretching effect,~\cite{can2022understanding,loukkal2021driving} predict the vehicles foot-print to respect the planar assumption.
-To avoid using dedicated cars' footprint datasets, Cam2Bev~\cite{ReiherLampe2020Cam2BEV} attempts to correct this distortion directly from warped segmentation masks and \cite{zhu2018generative} proposes a GAN-based approach to directly transform front facing views into BEV on which the segmentation can be performed.
+This task mainly focuses on the camera input modality for its rich semantic information with additional fusion with LiDAR for 3D information.
+Specifically for the camera modality, main challenges of the rasterized map segmentation problem is the ill-posed view transformation from perspective view (PV) images to BEV feature map.
+Thanks to the recent advances of previous works, rasterized map segmentation has gained relevant development.
+When only BEV space is considered, such representation can easily be obtained via Inverse Perspective Mapping (IPM)~\cite{mallot1991inverse} of the perspective view feature map~\cite{ReiherLampe2020Cam2BEV,hou2020multiview} -- assuming known camera intrinsics and extrinsics.
+This IPM warping is valid under the planar assumption but is violated for semantic clues of any object above the ground level (\textit{e.g.}, cars and pedestrians) potentially leading to severe perspective distortion in the resulting map elements.
+To avoid such stretching effect,~\cite{zhu2018generative,mani2020monolayout} utilize Generative Adversarial Network (GAN) which learns cross-view transformation between PV and BEV.

-Alternatively, to deal with uneven road surfaces and non-flat objects, some approaches utilize depth information to warp the segmentation results adaptively~\cite{schulter2018learning}.
-Following a similar philosophy, \cite{philion2020lift} proposes to use depth information to combine the CNN features into the BEV space.
-Thus the segmentation can be compute directly in this representation, allowing a better integration of multi-camera system.
-Homographic or depth-aware warping strategies have the advantage of being intuitive, interpretable and to offer good transferability to various camera setups.
-Despite these advantages, geometric warping solutions face multiple limitations: they rely on strong prior, may suffer from perspective distortions and require successive stages.
-To circumvent these limitations, another solution consists in using neural networks to learn the image(s) to BEV transformation implicitly.
-One of the pioneering work employing this strategy is VED~\cite{lu2019monocular} which directly employ a variational auto-encoder to predict the BEV from an input image without intermediate stages.